ryw90/ryanywang/build_site/pages/stats-bib.md

 *Hastie et al, Elements of statistical learning:* Clearly written introduction to a grab-bag of techniques.
 Focused on application.
 Also freely available [online](http://statweb.stanford.edu/~tibs/ElemStatLearn/)

-*Bishop, Pattern recognition and machine learning:* A more mathematical treatment of most of the techniques in the above.
+*Bishop, Pattern recognition and machine learning; Bishop, Neural networks for pattern recognition:* A more mathematical treatment of most of the techniques in the above.
+The latter focuses on neural networks, an area in which the author is a leading researcher.